awesome-archive/Entity-Relation-As-Multi-Turn-QA/README.md

 ](https://arxiv.org/pdf/1905.05529.pdf) from [Shannon.AI](http://www.shannonai.com).
 The implementation is on top of PyTorch.

 ## Introduction
-- the lack of consideration of hierarchical entity relation behind semantic dependencies
-- more complicated realities compared to handcrafted datasets

 In this paper, we regard joint entity-relation extraction as a **multi-turn question answering task (multi-turn QA)**: each kind of entity and relation can be described by a QA template, through which the corresponding entity or relation can be extracted from raw texts as answers.